wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    Catalog Sync: Sync Consul services into first-class Kubernetes services and vice versa.
 This enables Kubernetes to easily access external services and for non-Kubernetes nodes to easily discover and access Kubernetes services.

 1. Have Vault act as the Certificate Authority (CA) for Consul Connect.
-On an already configured Vault:
+On an already configured Vault, enable:

    <pre><strong>vault secrets enable pki
 vault secrets enable consul